kenmatlala/school-capstones/README.md

-# school-capstones
+# school-capstone
-this is all the capstones i have done in my course from school in python
+this is a task manager capstone